motech/motech/docs/source/faq.rst

 I am getting IllegalArgumentException (object is not an instance of declaring class) - what does it mean?
 ---------------------------------------------------------------------------------------------------------
-The cause is that you have different versions of bundles running at the same time.
+The cause is probably that you have different versions of bundles running at the same time.
 To solve this issue clean up your bundles directory and WAR file.
 For standard MOTECH installations on Tomcat the bundles directory is ``~/.motech/bundles`` and deployed WAR file can be found in ``~/apache-tomcat-<version>/webapps``.